AdobeDocs/experience-manager-cloud-service.en/help/forms/summit-2023-workbook.md

     >[!NOTE]
     >
-    >If you experience a blank screen in browser after executing the `npm start` command, change `localhost` in browser URL to 127.0.0.1 and hit **Enter**.
+    >If you experience a blank screen in browser after executing the `npm start` command for more than 3-4 minutes, change `localhost` in browser URL to 127.0.0.1 and hit **Enter**.

     ![](/help/forms/assets/screenshot2028127229.png)